When should I see a specialist for fecal incontinence?

-If accidental bowel leakage is affecting your daily life, activities, or emotional wellbeing, it’s time to see a specialist.
-Fecal incontinence affects 1 in 12 adults, yet most people wait years before seeking help — often because of embarrassment or the mistaken belief that nothing can be done.
-Effective treatments exist, and earlier evaluation generally leads to better outcomes.
+If accidental bowel leakage is affecting your daily life, activities, or how you feel, it’s time to see a specialist.
+About 9% of adult women have fecal incontinence at least monthly, yet fewer than 30% ever bring it up with a doctor.
+Many people wait years because of embarrassment or the belief that nothing can be done.
+That’s not true.
+We have good treatments, and getting help sooner usually means better results.

 - Leakage happens more than occasionally